 The weekend that we were there was a bank holiday weekend, and it also turned out that it was the weekend of York races, so needless to say the entire city was particularly busy.
 Apart from having to wait a while to get into restaurants (we were silly and didn’t book a table), it was actually really nice it being more busy as it created such a good atmosphere, particularly on an evening when everyone was out in their suits and dresses from the races.

 We came home on the Sunday morning so it was a short trip (2 nights) but so good.
-Overall I had such a good couple of days, and it was just what I needed to chill out.
+Overall I had such a good couple of days, and an escape to york was just what I needed to chill out.
 I love York, the city is gorgeous and so aesthetically pleasing…each time that I visit I seem to find something else that I like about it.
 It isn’t too far away from home but makes nice getaway, and I look forward to going back (either for the day or overnight again).
-I am actually planning to go to either York or Leeds for a weekend in December, so if I do come back to York I will definitely create another blog post like this.